Giveth/giveth-wiki/wiki/documentation/Branding_Guidelines.md

 **Personality**

-The Unicorn DAC  is friendly, informal, at times it may be a bit chaotic, funny (emojis users), committed, speak from the heart, collaborative and community advocates.
+The Giveth DAC  is friendly, informal, at times it may be a bit chaotic, funny (emojis users), committed, speak from the heart, collaborative and community advocates.
 The language is colloquial and sounds young in spirit.
 The Giveth platform is friendly, minimalistic and inclusive, it sends a consistent message of trust and transparency.

 **Relationships**